The SpaceNet Challenge

 Key blogs, articles, and interviews to help you compete and succeed in the SpaceNet Challenge on Topcoder

-DigitalGlobe, CosmiQ Works, and NVIDIA are challenging the Topcoder Community to develop automated methods for extracting building footprints from high-resolution satellite imagery.
+DigitalGlobe, CosmiQ Works, and Radiant Solutions are challenging the Topcoder Community to develop automated methods for extracting building footprints from high-resolution satellite imagery.

 Applying computer vision techniques to automate the extraction of buildings from satellite imagery will help create more accurate maps, more rapidly.